ajgeglio/ML_For_HealthCare/README.md

       precision:0.976
       specificity:0.960

-  3. uses gridsearch or randomsearch to tune the hyperparameters in each ML classifier
+  3. Can use gridsearch or randomsearch to tune the hyperparameters in each ML classifier

   4. Visualize and compare the performance of each ML algorithm.